CurtTilmes/raku-native-compile/README.md

 ### sub fallback($lib, @fallback, *%args)

-Process a list of fallback library fetching alternatives, each with a condition block, a url for the library, and a sha256 hash for the library.
+Process a list of fallback library fetching alternatives, each possibly with an os/version, a url for the library, and a sha256 hash for the library.

 ### sub build(:$lib, :@src, :@fallback, :$clean, :$dir, *%args)